This country-specific Q&A provides an overview of Intellectual Property laws and regulations applicable in Singapore.

 Criminal sanctions are available in respect of the main intellectual property rights.
 Penalties range from a fine to a term of imprisonment of up to five years, or both.

-Notably, intellectual property rights holders may take it upon themselves to prosecute infringers upon the grant a fiat from the Attorney-General’s Chambers.
+Notably, intellectual property rights holders may take it upon themselves to prosecute infringers upon the grant of a fiat from the Attorney-General’s Chambers.
 In a private prosecution, any search and seizure will be carried out by the specialist Intellectual Property Rights Branch of the Singapore Police Force.

 Trade marks.
 Counterfeiting, falsely applying a trade mark to goods, and importing and selling of counterfeits all attract criminal sanctions.
 The courts are strict about this and the benchmark sentence is typically a term of imprisonment, especially if the counterfeit goods were sold commercially from a permanent establishment.

 Copyright.
 Dealing in a copyright work (including the importation, distribution, or sale) with the knowledge, actual or presumed, that the work is an infringing copy will attract criminal liability.

 Patents.
 Falsely claiming that a product is patented or that it is the subject of a pending patent application is an offence.
 There are, however, no criminal sanctions for patent infringement.

 Industrial designs.
 It is an offence to claim, falsely, that a design applied to any article is registered.
 Such a claim may be made expressly or by implication.

 What other enforcement options are available for each of the intellectual property rights described above?
 For example, civil court proceedings, intellectual property office proceedings, administrative proceedings, alternative dispute resolution.